 Apart from giving you great new keyword ideas that you can use for your campaign, you can also look through your list of search terms to find a couple of terms that have nothing to do with your business except perhaps for a couple of words.

 Trimming the fat from your AdWords account is one of the most essential tactics to reach profitability.
 With the Search Terms Report, you’ll be able to know exactly what search terms are just giving you clicks, which are not resulting in any sales.

 With this knowledge, you can either add the keyword in another ad group to work with the associated ad or you can exclude your ads from being shown on these terms through the use of negative keywords.

 In order to be able to add some of these search terms to your current ad groups directly from the AdWords interface just choose the keywords that are irrelevant for your campaign and click the add on as negative keyword button:

 Once you have selected these keywords as negative keywords you will then have to decide whether you want them to be added at ad group level or campaign level.
 As you can see in the example below, you can also change negative keywords default from exact match to broad or phrase match.

 Search Terms Are an AdWords Advertiser’s Best Friend

-The Search Term Report is definitely a tool, which every AdWords beginner should regularly be updated on.
-This feature is loaded with information on your current keywords performance.
+The AdWords Search Term Report is definitely a tool, which every AdWords beginner should regularly be updated on.
+This feature is loaded with information on the performance of your current keywords.
 Taking this valuable data into account can definitely help you improve your results.